John Montgomerie (chess player)

 John Montgomerie (4 September 1911 – 21 July 1995) was a Scottish chess player, Scottish Chess Championship silver medalist (1937).

 Biography

-John Montgomerie graduated from Fettes College (Edinburgh) and Corpus Christi College.
+John Montgomerie graduated from Fettes College (Edinburgh) and Corpus Christi College, Oxford.
 He worked as barrister in the Bar Lincoln's Inn.

 John Montgomerie was one of the strongest chess players in Scotland in the 1930s.
 He won silver medal in Scottish Chess Championship in 1936/1937 (tournament won William Fairhurst).

 John Montgomerie played for Scotland in the Chess Olympiad: